Me: Right, this is it.

-Me: This is the last Jon Pertwee story.
-Six more episodes and it’s all over.
+Me: Jon Pertwee’s last story.
+Six more episodes and it’s over.

 Sue: Really?
 Why are you telling me this now?
 Are you winding me up again?

-Me: I was going to keep it a surprise, but I believe this story works better if you know that it’s the Third Doctor’s swan song.
-It would have been common knowledge to the average viewer at the time, too.
-The reason I know this for a fact is because my mother sat me down and explained to me what was going to happen in advance.
-She probably did this to stop me freaking out when Pertwee was replaced by another actor.
-Oh, and you’d have to be an idiot not to see it coming a mile off anyway, so I thought I’d put you out of your misery now.
+Me: I was going to keep it a surprise, but this story works better if you know it’s the Third Doctor’s swan song.
+It would have been common knowledge at the time, too.
+The reason I know this for a fact is because my mother sat me down and explained to me what was going to happen in advance; she probably did it to stop me freaking out when Pertwee was replaced by another actor.
+Oh, and you’d have to be an idiot not to see it coming a mile off, so I’ve decided to put you out of your misery now.

-When the story’s title appears on-screen, Sue turns to me and laughs.
+When the story’s title appears, Sue turns to me and laughs.

 Sue: Spiders, eh?
 You must really hate this story.
 Don’t worry, you can hold my hand if you get scared.
 I’ll protect you.

 Yes, I suffer from arachnophobia.
-I also live in the country and I spend a great deal of my time screaming for Sue to come and rescue me from eight-legged ****ers.
+I also live in the countryside, which means I spend a great deal of my time screaming for Sue to come and rescue me from the eight-legged ****ers.

-Me: This story had a profound effect on me as a child.
-You could say that it made me the person I am today.
+Me: This story had a profound effect on me.
+You could say it made me the person I am today.